-The American Academy of Dermatology stated that hair grows an average of around half an inch each month, that means, 6 inches over year.
+The American Academy of Dermatology stated that hair grows an average of around half an inch each month, which means six inches over year.
 But, let’s not forget that a few DIY masks, a growth plan, and good genetics can aid in much stronger and healthier hair.
 The goal is to get nourished hair, which grows at an optimal rate and doesn’t break easily, give or take a few split-ends.
 So, here are a few ways to grow your hair naturally.

 Scalp is as important as hair

 The condition of your scalp is a good sign of things to come for your hair.
 Don’t ignore it.
 That means shampooing regularly, using the right shampoo so there is no grease, dead skin cells, irritation, dandruff, and other scalp issues that can affect hair growth.
 It takes a minute to identify the problems of the scalp, and finding a solution is easy with so many interesting products in the market.
 Products we love: Briogeo Scalp Revival Charcoal + Tea Tree Scalp Treatment; Aveda Pramasana Scalp Cleanser, Forest Essentials Bhringraj Hair Vitalizer; Botanist Botanical Scalp Treatment (Citrus & Musk); Sesderma Seskavel Anti Dandruff Shampoo For Dry Scalp, and Rene Furterer Curbicia Purifying Clay Shampoo For Oily Scalp.

 Tackle hair at the roots, oil it regularly